Blog Nutrition 7 Avocado Side Effects That Might Make You Rethink Your Love for Guacamole

 One way we can consume avocado seeds is by making tea out of them.
 However, there is not enough research to support this practice, and some experts caution against it due to the potential side effects.

-Since avocado seeds contain tannins and other compounds that may cause gastrointestinal issues, consuming large quantities of seed tea can cause digestive problems like bloating, gas, and stomach pain.
+Since avocado seeds contain tannins and other compounds that may cause gastrointestinal issues, consuming large quantities of seed tea might cause digestive problems like bloating, gas, and stomach pain.

 Additionally, avocado seed tea may interact with certain medications, so it’s essential to consult with a doctor before trying it (6).